shunichironomura/capsula/README.md

 ### Context Capture

-`capsula capture` captures the execution context and stores it in a vault directory.
+Running `capsula capture` in the project root (the directory where `capsula.toml` is located) captures the execution context and stores it in a vault directory.
 The vault directory is specified in the `capsula.toml` file.
 The vault directory is organized by subdirectories, each of which contains the captured context of a single execution.
 The subdirectory name is generated using the `subdirectory-template` option in the `capsula.toml` file.
 The default template is `%Y%m%d_%H%M%S`, which generates a subdirectory name in the format of `YYYYMMDD_HHMMSS`.
 The context is stored in a JSON file named `context.json`.

 Example of `context.json`: